mizztgc/infinitas-for-linux/README.md

 # Infinitas for Linux
 An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash

+## NOTICE FOR FLATPAK USERS:
+Due to Flatpak's "sandboxed" nature, the installer will have a lot of issues if you install the game to a custom prefix.
+It is **HIGHLY RECOMMENDED** to use a native build of Wine to play beatmania IIDX INFINITAS.

 ## DISCLAIMER:

 This script is in no way affiliated with, endorsed, nor supported by KONAMI.
 In order to access the full game outside of trial mode, you must be subscribed to the beatmania IIDX INFINITAS Basic Course.
 This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions.